awsdocs/amazon-workmail-administration-guide/doc_source/add-group-users.md

 1. Choose **Save**\.

-Your changes might take a few minutes to propagate\.
+Your changes can take a few minutes to propagate\.